jcpny1/jcpny1.github.io/_posts/2018-03-20-active_record_preload.markdown

 Since the Series class includes the Instrument class, each Series object requires an Instrument object.

 Although I only make one Active Record select call in my app, I noticed in the Rails server log that there were 640 database calls generated from that one Active Record call!
+Each instrument was retrieved 64 times, once for each of its data points.

 Luckily, Active Record provides a way to avoid these excessive database calls.
 It's called preloading, aka [Eager Loading Associations](http://guides.rubyonrails.org/active_record_querying.html#eager-loading-associations).